Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida has played 10 games, with three wins against the spread.

-- The Gators have been favored by 8.5 points or more seven times this season and have covered the spread in two of them.
+- This season, the Gators have just two against the spread wins in seven games as a favorite of 8.5 points or more.

-- Florida's games this year have gone over the total in four out of 10 opportunities (40%).
+- Florida's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

 - Florida is 2-3 against the spread and 4-1 overall this season when the team scores more than 35.9 points.

-- In games that Florida totals over 455.9 yards, the team is 2-4 against the spread and 5-1 overall.
+- In games that Florida picks up over 455.9 yards, the team is 2-4 against the spread and 5-1 overall.

-- The Gators have turned the ball over three more times (18 total) than the Tigers have forced a turnover (15) this season.
+- This year, the Gators have turned the ball over 18 times, three more than the Tigers' takeaways (15).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.